NCDgov/ncd-site/_posts/2025-02-25-ncd-seeks-public-comment-during-march-6-council-meeting.md

 The meeting will be held at the U.S. Access Board Conference Room, 1331 F Street, NW, Suite 800, Washington, DC 20004.
 The event will also be streamed live via Zoom videoconference for those not able to attend in person.
 The Council will receive public comment in person, by email or by video or audio over Zoom.

-Public comment session data will fill a gap in the existing knowledge about younger people with disabilities in nursing homes by describing policies and events that contribute to nursing home placement, presenting state and federal data on the amount of younger people residing in nursing homes and describing the impacts on their lives.
+Public comment session data may be included in NCD's upcoming report that will fill a gap in the existing knowledge about younger people with disabilities in nursing homes by describing policies and events that contribute to nursing home placement, presenting state and federal data on the amount of younger people residing in nursing homes and describing the impacts on their lives.
 Finally, it will provide recommendations to federal and state agencies on improving existing policies and causes that result in the institutionalization of younger people with disabilities, particularly the Department of Health and Human Services (HHS), the Department of Housing and Urban Development (HUD), and state Medicaid agencies.

 The following questions are relevant to the public comments: